 No. The ice method uses the FUE technique for extraction and implantation of grafts.
-Only graft storage is different from traditional FUE.
+Only graft storage differs from traditional FUE.

 How many grafts can I get with an ice graft hair transplant?

 The surgeon can harvest around up to 6,000 hair bulbs in one session using the ice method.